T2MNetwork/website/_pages/about.md

 order: 4
 ---

 T2M is an association dedicated to foster the development and dissemination of research in Macroeconomics.
+It organizes a yearly conference and some other events targeted at the macro community, especially young researchers.

 ## Board